Winter Self Care Essentials

 What you’ll need:

-2 cups of clean plant milk or organic whole milk
+• 2 cups of grass fed whole milk

 How to prepare:

-Pour milk into the saucepan and place on the stovetop over medium heat.
+• Pour milk into the saucepan and place on the stovetop over low - medium heat.

-Add in all other ingredients and whisk continually until smoothly combined and slightly frothy.
+• Add in all other ingredients besides the bee pollen and whisk together with a hand frother until smoothly combined and frothy.
 Do not let it boil, only bring to a slight simmer for about 1-2 minutes.

-Pour into your favorite mug, top off with a sprinkle of cinnamon, and enjoy!
+• Pour into your favorite mug, top off with the bee pollen, and enjoy!

 Veggie Congee Recipe

-If you're not familiar with congee, it’s a popular rice porridge originating in Asia.
+If you're not familiar with congee, it’s a popular rice porridge originating from Asia.
 It’s super comforting, nourishing, and most of all great for gut health.
-Warm, soft meals like this one are very gentle on digestion and are packed with nutrients that healthy gut microbiome thrive off of and cells love.
+Warm, soft meals like this one are very gentle on digestion and are packed with ingredients that healthy gut microbiomes thrive off of and cells love.

-It’s so important that we start eating and living to support gut health, nourish our cells, and reduce inflammation.
+It’s so important that we start eating and living to heal and maintain proper gut health, nourish our cells, and reduce chronic inflammation.
 Health, wellbeing, and quality of life starts in the gut.
 Humans cannot be healthy if the gut isn’t healthy.
-This recipe is vegan, gluten free, wheat free, dairy free, nut free, and free from all preservatives and additives.

 What you’ll need:

-Toppings to consider: kimchi, tamari, hot chili oil or sauce, scallions
+• Toppings to consider: kimchi, tamari, or hot chili oil, scallions

 How to prepare:

-Rinse the rice off thoroughly and add it to the saucepan along with the vegetable broth and chopped ginger.
+• Rinse the rice off thoroughly and add it to the saucepan along with the chicken bone broth and grated ginger.
 Bring to a boil, turn heat to medium-low, cover and stir regularly.
 Let the rice cook for 45 minutes.

-After 45 minutes of the rice cooking, stir in the mushrooms along with the soaking water and the chopped sweet potato.
+• After 45 minutes of the rice cooking, stir in the mushrooms and sweet potato.
 Cover and continue simmering for another 30 minutes stirring regularly.

-After 30 minutes stir on the greens.
+• After 30 minutes stir in the greens.
 Continue simmering for another 15 minutes.

 I do hope you enjoyed this guide and pulled some inspiration from it on how you're going to rest, heal, and nurture yourself this winter season.
-Flow with the energy of the seasons, embody them, and make the absolute most of them for your health, happiness, and wellbeing 💕
+Flow with the energy of the seasons, embody them, and make the absolute most of them for your health, happiness, and personal fulfillment 💕

 Wishing you a beautiful winter ❄